OSC/ood-documentation/develop/_sources/authentication/dex.rst.txt

 The default location for Dex configurations is :file:`/etc/ood/dex/config.yaml`.

-When changes are needed for OnDemand Dex run the following command:
+When changes are needed for OnDemand Dex :ref:`restart-apache` and then restart Dex with:

    .. code-block:: sh

-      sudo /opt/ood/ood-portal-generator/sbin/update_ood_portal
       sudo systemctl restart ondemand-dex

 .. warning::